List of Kannada films of 2010

 A list of Kannada language films produced in the Kannada film industry in India in 2010.

 After the demise of the Vishnuvardhan, the legendary icon of Kannada Cinema by the end of 2009, his posthumous release Aptharakshaka made good number Puneeth's Jackie movie became the highest grossing movie of the year while Sudeep and Ramya's Just Math Maathalli became the musical hit of the year.

 Other notable movies include Krishnan Love Story, Krishna Nee Late Aagi Baaro, Kanasemba Kudureyaneri, Super, Ullasa Utsaha and Pancharangi.

 Apart from Puneeth, Sudeep, Ramya, with Super Upendra had a good year.
 Ajay Rao and Radhika Pandit reprising their success streak, Diganth, Neethu and Ganesh had a decent year as well.

-This year also saw fresh faces like Nidhi Subbaiah with 2 hits (Pancharangi and KNLAB), Malayalam actress, Bhavana in Jackie and lady superstar Nayanthara making her Kannada Debut with Super.
+This year also saw fresh faces like Nidhi Subbaiah with 2 hits (Pancharangi and Krishna Nee Late Aagi Baaro), Malayalam actress Bhavana in Jackie and Nayanthara making her Kannada debut with Super.